 Start the design process by identifying the entities involved.
 Then move on to the relationships between these entities.
 Next, drill down into the details and add attributes to your entities.
 Depending on the purpose of the ERD, you can keep going and adding information about the cardinality of relationships, exploding composite attributes or working out entity sets.

 As with any design process, you will need to analyze your design for problems or errors and go gradually refine it.
-Your entity-relationship diagram will serve you well as you progress towards the physical design of the database.
+Your entity-relationship diagram will serve you well as you progress toward the physical design of the database.

 Make your own ER diagram in Gleek.